Say goodbye to that reading slump!

 I’m not a memoir person, but I couldn’t stop listening to this on audio (narrated by the author).
 Daniel Nayeri’s mom converted to Christianity in Iran, and she had to flee with her kids.
 Daniel tells the story from the perspective of his middle-school self, and he pieces his memories together in the style of Shahrazad from The Thousand and One Nights.
 This story is a beautiful tribute to his indomitable mother.

 About the reviewer: Michelle writes about books right here at The Book Devotions.
-Check out her brand-new digital reading tracker templates.
+Check out her printable and digital reading journals and trackers HERE.